Surety Bonding Capacity Increase Process for Contractors: California Public Works – BudgetBonds

 Real-World Success Stories

 A roofing company in Los Angeles avoided a costly payment dispute because their payment bond protected subcontractors, keeping everyone paid and their reputation intact.
+Their successful completion of a new project also helped them qualify for increased bonding on future jobs, allowing them to take on more work and larger projects.

 Conclusion: Building Success Through Better Bonding